biaslyze-dev/biaslyze/docs/templates/algorithm.md

-The main algorithm we use implemented in the [CounterfactualBiasDetector](../biaslyze/bias_detectors/counterfactual_biasdetector/), is an algorithm designed to detect bias by replacing keywords associated with a protected concept and measuring the difference in outcomes for the model.
-The algorithm calculates a, so called counterfactual score for each keyword, providing insights into potential biases in NLP ML applications.
+The main algorithm we use implemented in the [CounterfactualBiasDetector](../biaslyze/bias_detectors/counterfactual_biasdetector/), is an algorithm designed to detect bias by interchanging keywords associated with a protected concept and measuring the difference in outcomes for the model.
+The algorithm calculates a so called counterfactual score for each keyword, providing insights into potential biases in NLP ML applications.
 Here we outline the steps and processes involved in implementing the algorithm.

 ## Preparing the Dataset:
 Before applying the bias detection algorithm, you need to gather a dataset that reflects the real-world context in which your NLP ML model operates.
 Ensure that the dataset includes a diverse representation of examples and accounts for different perspectives related to the protected concept you aim to investigate.